rehacekleos/vr_dashboard_be/README.md

 ### `npm run zip:deploy`

 Builds the app for production and zip it into `deploy-code.zip`.

+### `npm run zip:deploy-aws`

+**This command is for unix system.
+Or you need to have installed cp command!!**\
+Builds the app for production with setting for AWS ElasticBeanstalk and zip it into `deploy-code.zip`.

 ## Swagger